How to fit a dog harness – all you need to know

 The two most used measurements are the girth and chest.

-- Girth; Measure around your dog’s middle, just behind its front legs, it should be the widest part of his chest.
+- Girth; Measure around your dog's middle, just behind the front legs.
+It should be the widest part of your dog's chest

-- Chest; Measure around your dog’s neck from the top of its breastbone all the way round.
+- Chest; Measure around your dog's neck.
+Start at the top of the breastbone and all the way around

 Even though these two measurements are commonly used, there is no standard sizing guide for harnesses.
 If your dog is large in one type of harness it does not necessarily mean that he will be a large in any other type.